deReeperJosh/re_nsyshid/README.md

 ## Planned features

-In future releases, more USB devices are planned to be supported - such as the Disney Infinity Base, Lego Dimensions Toypad and Kamen Rider Ride Gate
+In future releases, more USB devices are planned to be supported - such as the Kamen Rider Ride Gate

 ## Building